Just because it’s a good thing, doesn’t mean it’s your thing.

 To be good in sales for example, a person needs to uncover the issues.
 Those who do that are innately big picture oriented.
 If we’re more detail-oriented we tend to share information rather than ask questions – which makes us better consultants than sales people.
 Why not do what we do best?

-It takes effort to be someone else.
+It takes effort to be someone you’re not!

 Leadership and management always require a different set of personality traits.
 In those roles you don’t do the work, you organize and direct it.
 So, if we’re supportive, like to think things through ourselves and love detail, we won’t enjoy positions where it’s all about proactive decisions, active communication, and goal-setting.
 In fact, every day will be a struggle.
 Why not do what comes naturally?